allenai/vampire/README.md

 For convenience, you can run the train script with the `--override` flag to remove the previous experiment at the same serialization directory.

+## Inspect topics learned

+During training, we output the learned topics after each epoch in the serialization directory.
+Check out the `best_epoch` field in `metrics.json`, and then look at the corresponding epoch file in `model_logs/vampire/topics/`.

 ## Use VAMPIRE with downstream classifier